 Creating Depth and Dimension

-To make your flower drawings pop, use these techniques:
+To make your flower drawings pop off the page with convincing three-dimensionality, use these proven techniques:

 Texture and Surface Details

-Related Posts: Draw a Cat: Complete Step-by-Step Guide for Realistic Feline Art
+Related Reading: Draw a Cat: Complete Step-by-Step Guide for Realistic Feline Art

 Drawing Different Flower Types